datacarpentry/semester-biology/documents/manage-assignments.md

 - Add, commit, and push the new file to GitHub to get the content added to the website.
 These steps are further described in [Course Customization Help]({{ site.baseurl }}/documents/course-customization).

-- Accessing the assignment file on the web at a url based on where the file is located and what the file name is.
+- Access the assignment file on the web at the url based on where the file is located and what the file name is.
 So if you created a new assignment in the `assignments/` folder called `my_awesome_assignment.md` it would be located